Critters FAQ

 What's the policy on "adult" material?

-Couple policy points on material of an "adult" nature: Such manuscripts should be handled like novels are, with a "request for readers" -- i.e., send a synopsis of the story into the queue with a request-for-readers and then email the story to those who ask for it when your turn comes up.
+If your "adult" material is strictly a side-element of a story that is, e.g., science fiction, but contains mature elements that are vital to the story such that the story would fall apart without them, then such manuscripts should be handled like novels, with a "request for readers" -- i.e., send a synopsis of the story into the queue with a request-for-readers and then email the story to those who ask for it when your turn comes up.
+(And I also suggest you read the article referenced in the last paragraph of this question.)

 What's the definition of "adult material"?
 Well, that's at the author's discretion.
 Ye Olde Critter Captain does not have the time to read all the mss. submitted.
-If you're an author of such, decide it this way: Ask yourself, would an average parent of an average twelve-year-old get upset if they found their child reading this?
+If you're an author of such, decide it this way: Ask yourself, would an average parent of an average eleven year-old get upset if they found their child reading this?
 (Yes, we have members that young.)

 There's also a step in between, namely, putting an author's note at the top of the ms. saying "adult language/situations" or somesuch and let each reader make the choice.
 This is for those borderline cases where you feel a younger critter's parent might not flip out, but some readers might want to be warned.
-(Or more interested, as the case may be.)

 [Top]

 Well... it's not strictly prohibited, but here are the issues.
-One, it's technically illegal -- copyright law gives ownership of "derivative" work to the copyright holder (thus Paramount, Lucasfilm, Asimov's estate for Foundation stories, etc.).
+One, it's technically illegal -- copyright law gives ownership of "derivative" work to the copyright holder (thus Paramount, Lucasfilm, J.K.
+Rowling, Asimov's estate for Foundation stories, etc.).
 Two, this makes it nearly impossible to sell, except for rare opportunities like the Strange New World open anthology for Trek fiction, or pitching novel ideas to Lucasfilm, and so on (highly unlikely, as I said).
 But because it's not utterly impossible, it's okay to send through the group, but I would urge anyone doing so to note what they anticipate their market being.

 So, bottom line, it isn't forbidden in Critters, but highly discouraged unless you can demonstrate a reputable paying market you have an actual shot of selling it to.